AlexAnzolaJ/javascript-101-cwe-materials/curriculum/02-materials/readme.md

 Let's practice reading some JavaScript in this PRACTICE READING JS using this [codepen](http://codepen.io/nevan/pen/shtLA).
 The directions in the slide read as follows:

-Visit this  codepen together and:
+Visit the codepen together and:

 1. Turn to someone next to you and as a team try to figure out on a high level what is happening
 2. With your partner try to make it so that the slow button changes the bulb to yellow